mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 -   The Kommander and Dispatch addons are now in their own repos and were removed from the default kubernetes-base-addons repo.
 -   Automatically deploy Kudo `v0.8.x` when the Kubeaddons controller is deployed.
--   New default addon `elasticsearch-curator` to manage Elasticsearch indices and prevent it from filling up the disk.
+-   New default addon `elasticsearch-curator` manages Elasticsearch indices and prevents them from filling up the disk.
 -   RBAC authorization is now available for the Operations Portal addons.
 To maintain the previous behavior of all authenticated users having access to the Operations Portal addons, set the values of the `opsportal` addon as follows:

     ```yaml